github/choosealicense.com/README.md

 ## Immediate Goals

-* Non-judgemental.
+* Non-judgmental.
 Our goal is to help you find a license that meets *your* goals.
 * Well designed, but that goes without saying.
 * The homepage should have just enough to help 99% of folks make a decision.
 * For the 1%, the site will contain a list of licenses common to specific communities and situations.